drew-wallace/switchberry/README.md

 If you don't have Square Cash yet, here's a sweet deal:

 Sign up using my code ([VCNTKRK](https://cash.me/app/VCNTKRK)) and we’ll each get $5 from Square Cash when you send $5.
 So if we do the math, you send $5 to me and Square Cash gives you and me both $5.
 That means I get $10 and you spent $0.

+## Help
+If you have any questions or need some help, join us in the [SwitchBerry Discord Server](https://discord.gg/ARVj9r7).
+We'd be glad to help!